TreeDQN: Sample-Efficient Off-Policy Reinforcement Learning for Combinatorial Optimization: Our method

-From the theoretical point of view, reinforcement learning methods converge to an optimal policy due to the contraction property of the Bellman operator \cite{qlearning_conv}.
-To apply RL methods for tree MDP, we need to justify the contraction property of the tree Bellman operator.
+From the theoretical point of view, RL methods converge to an optimal policy due to the contraction property of the Bellman operator \cite{qlearning_conv}.
+To apply RL to the tree MDP, we need to justify the contraction property of the tree Bellman operator~\cite{Borovkov2013}.